haf-decent/usbrelay/README.md

 var ports = ['/dev/usbRelay1','/dev/usbRelay2','/dev/usbRelay3'];
 var relayGroup = new USBrelay({ports: ports});

-// turn on the first (local 1) and last (local 16) relay of each board relayGroup.toggle([1,16,17,32,33,48], "on", (errors, success) => {
+// turn on the first (local 1) and last (local 16) relay of each board and then reset them relayGroup.toggle([1,16,17,32,33,48], "on", (errors, success) => {
   if (errors) return console.log(errors);
   console.log(relayGroup.getStates());